bluepylons/Boston/README.md

 ## Current Errata

 For all PCB versions - if you use the 1u numpad + and = key options instead of 2u numpad +, the 1u + and 1u = keys are swapped in firmware and on the PCB compared to the KLE (physically pressing the upper 1u key actuates the lower 1u key in firmware and vice-versa).
 For now, just swap the key assignments in Vial and you should be good.
-I may fix this eventually in the QMK and Vial files but it's a low priority for me.
+I may fix this eventually in the QMK and Vial files, or fix the PCB routing, but it's a low priority for me.

 ## Status
-Due to [complications around electromagnetic compatibility testing regulations](https://www.keebtalk.com/t/your-custom-keyboard-is-probably-illegal-a-long-post-on-radio-interference-testing-regulations-and-keyboards/16104), and my current personal circumstances, I decided to open-source the files for the project rather than running a group buy or sale.
+For various reasons I decided to open-source the files for the project rather than running a group buy or sale.
 You can use the files to make one for yourself, as long as you comply with the CERN OHL-W license.
 3rd-party group buys or sales are permitted under the license (I will not be directly involved in any 3rd party sales).
-[RNDKBD](https://rndkbd.com/) currently sells the 3D printed version as an in-stock item (printed to order in a variety of different colors).
+[RNDKBD](https://rndkbd.com/) currently sells the 3D printed version as an in-stock item (printed to order in a variety of different colors), and previously ran the CNC version (both as a GB and in-stock).
 There has also been at least one small 3rd-party private buy for the CNC version.

 Note that under the terms of the CERN OHL-W license, if you modify the design or make derivative works from the design, you are required to open-source them under a compatible license.